KetanMe/Aquiring-Motor-Tempreature/README.md

 ### Introduction

-In our project, we utilized the DS18B20 temperature sensor to accurately measure and monitor the temperature of our Permanent Magnet Synchronous Motor (PMSM).
+In my project, I utilized the DS18B20 temperature sensor to accurately measure and monitor the temperature of our Permanent Magnet Synchronous Motor (PMSM).
 This sensor's precision and reliability played a crucial role in maintaining optimal operating conditions for our motor.

 ### Initialization Sequence